-Sample answer: An accounting principle is a standard operating procedure that is followed and accepted by the accounting team.
-Accounting principles refer to the broad underlying concepts which guide accountants when preparing financial statements and following other financial protocols in the accounting profession.
+Sample answer: An accounting principle is a standard operating procedure followed and accepted by the accounting team.
+Accounting principles refer to the broad underlying concepts that guide accountants when preparing financial statements and following other accounting professions' financial protocols.

 19. What is a current asset?